zowe/docs-site/docs/user-guide/install-zos.md

     chmod u+x zowe-install.sh.
     ```

+    While the script is running it will echo its progress to the shell and you may be prompted for the location of Java, node, or z/OSMF is the script is unable to determine their location.

+    <<JRW TO DO - Write about the log file and the commands behing echoed>>

-    You may also receive the following error:
+    You may also receive the following message:

     ```
     apiml_cm.sh --action trust-zosmf has failed.